The Varsity Drag

 Stay after school, see how it goes.

 That's the way to do the varsity drag.

 The discographer Tom Lord lists a total of 76 recorded versions of "The Varsity Drag" (as of 2016).
 Most notable are the original recordings from George Olsen (with vocal by Fran Frey) and Ruth Etting, as well as later versions by Benny Goodman, Patti Page, Spike Jones and His City Slickers, Tito Puente, and the Pasadena Roof Orchestra.

 The song was also used in the film adaptations of Good News from 1930 and 1947, as well as in the 1949 film musical You're My Everything.
-It is sung by Peter O'Toole in the 1972 British satire "The Ruling Class".
+It is sung by Peter O’Toole in the 1972 British satire film The Ruling Class.